OpenMined/PyDP/contributing.md

 $ docker run --rm -it pydp:test
 ```

-Docker Run will allow to interactively with the files; to check if your code works perfectly, you can type:
+Docker Run will allow to interactively with the files; to check if your code works
+perfectly, you can type:

 ```
 $ make test-all
 ```

-To run the code, you can open python interpretor inside the container by typing
+To run the code, you can open python interpreter inside the container by typing

 ```
 $ python